zachzafar/bms/README.md

 # Starting the appplication

-Run the following command for development make sure you have pnpm installed
+Run the following command for development make sure you have pnpm and turbo installed

-Step 1 Provision the db with docker
+Step 1 Provision the db with docker (or download MYSQL instead)
 ```
 docker-compose -f dockercompose.db.yml up --build